FASTColor -- Full-color Amplitude Surrogate Toolkit for QCD: Machine-learned event generation

 We consider processes involving only gluons, processes involving one quark line, and processes involving two quark lines.
 They are of the form $a b \to 12\ldots n$ with $n\in\{4,5,6,7\}$.
 Since, at LC we can consider each color ordering separately, we restrict ourselves to a representative subset of all possible color orderings, denoted by a string of particle numbers between brackets.
 For an easier overview, in the color orderings, the anti-quark labels are denoted with an overhead bar, and the quark labels are underlined.
 Note that the processes are symmetry crossed when considering the color ordering.
 The full set of processes we target is

 For processes involving only gluons and one quark line, we choose one representative color ordering of the amplitude, written in Eqs.\eqref{eq:all-gluon} and \eqref{eq:one-quark}.
 For processes with two quark lines, we choose two orderings CO1 and CO2, as indicated in Eq.\eqref{eq:two-quark}.
+To obtain the full integral, one would need all the possible color ordering channels in the event generation.
+However, for the purpose of discussing reweighting with surrogate models, the choice of channel is unimportant, since each channel behaves identically in this regard, differing only in its output values.
+The subset of color orderings listed above is therefore chosen to capture the distinct partonic -- and hence structural -- forms of the amplitudes.

 In each of the color orderings, $640 \times 10^{3}$ phase-space points passing the generation cuts are used to set up the grids for importance sampling.
 These grids remain fixed, and we use a set of $6.4\times 10^{6}$ events to determine the maximum weight for the unweighting of the LC-accurate events.
 This is used to compute the unweighting efficiency of the leading color matrix elements.
 In the LC-based unweighting approach, all unweighted LC events accepted by the hit-or-miss method are further reweighted according to their FC weight.
 In a second unweighting step, we obtain a set of FC events.
+For details on the computational cost of the generation of these datasets, we refer the reader to Ref.~\cite{Frederix:2026ejl}.